-"We have no information that indicates that Ukraine interfered with the 2016 presidential election," Wray told ABC News in an exclusive broadcast interview on Monday.
+"We have no information that indicates that Ukraine interfered," Wray said.

 "Here's the game the media is playing.
 Because Russia interfered, the media pretends nobody else did.
 Ukraine blatantly interfered in our election," Cruz said Sunday on NBC's "Meet the Press."